If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 There are often no signs or symptoms for MG.
 If you do have symptoms, they can often take a while to appear and you might notice:

-If left untreated MG may cause further complications for both females and males such as pelvic inflammatory disease (PID), premature birth and swelling of the testicles (men).
+If left untreated MG may cause further complications such as pelvic inflammatory disease (PID), premature birth and swelling of the testicles.

 MG is linked with infertility but there are no studies to verify this.

-MG is found in the semen (sperm) of men and vaginal fluids of women who have the infection.
+MG is found in the semen (sperm) and vaginal fluids of people who have the infection.
 It can passed from one person to another through: